SwaggyMacro/FanX/README_EN.md

 跳转至: [中文说明](README.md)

 FanX is a fan control and monitoring platform built with .NET 8 and Blazor.
 Mainly designed for Dell servers (theoretically compatible with any BMC), It provides real-time insights into system power usage, fan speeds, CPU temperature, and motherboard inlet/outlet temperature.
 Custom and intelligent rules dynamically adjust fan speeds to keep your hardware in a safe range while reducing noise levels.

+**Manual fan speed control is no longer supported in iDrac versions above `3.30.30.30`.
+The only way to restore it is to downgrade the iDrac firmware, which carries its own risks.**

 ## Key Features